UNITED STATES

 Loss Per Share.

-Basic loss per share is calculated based on the weighted-average number of common shares outstanding during each period.
+Basic loss per share is calculated based on the weighted-average number of common shares (including pre-funded warrants) outstanding during each period.
 Diluted loss per share includes shares issuable upon exercise of outstanding stock options, warrants or conversion rights that have exercise or conversion prices below the market value of our common stock.
 Shares of the Company’s common stock underlying pre-funded warrants are included in the calculation of basic and diluted loss per share due to the negligible exercise price of the pre-funded warrants.
 Options, warrants and conversion rights pertaining to

 The following table summarizes the outstanding securities not included in the computation of diluted net loss per share: